Kava Kava vs. Valerian: Detailed Guide

 If you’re interested in kava kava and valerian, reading about them will only take you so far.
 Once you’ve been cleared by a healthcare professional, the best way to experience these supplements is to try them.
 That’s the only way to know if they’ll work for you.

 At Botanic Tonics, we offer kava as part of a blend of natural supplements in our kava capsules and tonics.
-While these options aren’t designed to help you sleep, they may help occasionally reduce stress and anxiety.
+While these options aren’t designed to help you sleep, they may help provide social ease, energy boost, and focus aid.

 Try them today, and enjoy the feelings that those in the know have enjoyed for centuries.